 In summary: killing non-disabled newborns is unacceptable because a parent somewhere would want them.
 Killing disabled newborns is acceptable because they are unwanted.

 Frequently in the initial edition of Practical Ethics, Singer used the phrase “defective infant” to refer to disability.
-Singer’s own shortsightedness is not grounds enough for him to consider himself “defective”, apparently because myopia is not “significant” enough to affect quality of life.
-He saves the epithets of “defective”, “low quality of life”, & “less than human” for conditions such as spina bifida, hydrocephalus, some forms of Down Syndrome, and brain haemorrhage.
+Singer’s own mild myopia is not grounds enough for him to consider himself “defective”, apparently because shortsightedness is not “significant” enough to affect quality of life.
+(He appears consistently unaware of the social model of disability.)
+Singer saves the epithets of “defective”, “low quality of life”, & “less than human” for conditions such as spina bifida, hydrocephalus, Down Syndrome, and brain haemorrhage.

 These conditions are often screened for in pregnancy, resulting in would-be parents aborting otherwise-wanted foetuses.
 In Iceland nearly 100% of foetuses with Down Syndrome are aborted.
 In Western Australia the figure is 93%.
 Prospective parents are frequently encouraged to abort and denied access to information about the condition.